ilyagr/diffedit3/README.md

   only supports two-pane diffs at the moment.
 I started a [Discourse discussion](https://discuss.codemirror.net/t/fr-three-way-comparison-for-the-v6-merge-plugin/7879) with a feature request for three-pane diffs.

+    There is no response yet, but from other discussions, it seems that the author of CodeMirror is willing to be hired as a consultant to implement new features.

 - [`mismerge`](https://github.com/BearToCode/mismerge) is promising.
 It is
   missing some features for now (see the issues in the repo).